 - Up-to-date Available Fields

 The list of available fields should be up-to-date before importing starts.
 If the field list is not up-to-date the import may fail due to missing fields.
-To update the list of available fields go to Maintenance -> Available Fields -> Click Update
+To update the list of available fields go to Maintenance -> Available Fields -> Click Update or follow Missing fields in RO CSVI document.

 - A clean CSV file